cucungukrieut/pim-community-dev/tests/front/WRITING-FRONT-TESTS.md

 };
 ```

 In this step definition, we want to set up the locales for the `Given the locales en_US, fr_FR` step.

 We generate the response with the `createLocale` factory in `tests/front/acceptance/cucumber/factory/locale.js`.
 This lets us answer the request with our own generated data.
 Every factory has default dummy data that can be overridden.
 To view the available factory methods you can check `tests/front/acceptance/cucumber/factory`

 Once you have your step definition and feature file, you can execute `yarn run acceptance` to run the tests.

+## Launching tests

+To launch all the tests:

+> `yarn run acceptance ./tests/front/acceptance/features/`

+> Note: Running `yarn run acceptance` without specifying the folder, scenario or glob (see: [Running features in Cucumber](https://github.com/cucumber/cucumber-js/blob/master/docs/cli.md#running-specific-features)) will cause it to run every scenario in any `/feature` folder in the repository !

+To launch a single test:

+> `yarn run acceptance tests/front/acceptance/features/association-type/edit.feature`

+To launch a single scenario:

+> `yarn run acceptance tests/front/acceptance/features/association-type/edit.feature:2`

+To launch the tests with the browser open:

+> `yarn run acceptance ./tests/front/acceptance/features/ --world-parameters='{"debug": true}'`

+To launch the tests and generate a html report:

+> `yarn run acceptance-report`

+Note: If you are using yarn <1.0 you must add `--` before the feature name:

+> `yarn run acceptance -- tests/front/acceptance/features/association-type/edit.feature:2`